jsupa/homework_assignment_2/README.md

 6. When an order is placed, you should email the user a receipt.
 You should integrate with the sandbox of Mailgun.com for this.
 Note: Every Mailgun account comes with a sandbox email account domain (whatever@sandbox123.mailgun.org) that you can send from by default.
 So, there's no need to setup any DNS for your domain for this task https://documentation.mailgun.com/en/latest/faqs.html#how-do-i-pick-a-domain-name-for-my-mailgun-account

-Important Note: If you use external libraries (NPM) to integrate with Stripe or Mailgun, you will not pass this assignment.
-You must write your API calls from scratch.
-Look up the "Curl" documentation for both APIs so you can figure out how to craft your API calls.
+> ❗️**Important Note** ❗️: If you use external libraries (NPM) to
+> integrate with Stripe or Mailgun, you will not pass this assignment.
+> You must write your API calls from scratch.
+Look up the "Curl"
+> documentation for both APIs so you can figure out how to craft your
+> API calls.

 This is an open-ended assignment.
 You may take any direction you'd like to go with it, as long as your project includes the requirements.
 It can include anything else you wish as well.

-And please: Don't forget to document how a client should interact with the API you create!
+⚠️ And please: Don't forget to 📑 document how a client should interact with the API you create!